 - PLOS: PLOS journals require authors to make all data necessary to replicate their study’s findings publicly available without restriction at the time of publication.

-Institutional policies and procedures, which might include guidelines, protocols, and standards, are fundamental to good research data management.
-It is important that researchers do their due diligence and make sure they look into their organization’s policies around data.
+Institutional policies and procedures, which include guidelines, protocols, and standards, are fundamental to research data management.
+It is important that researchers do their due diligence and review their organization’s policies around data.

-- Retention and Maintenance of Research Records and Data: Harvard researchers and staff should have systems or practices for maintaining the essential Research Records in order to be able reasonably to support research findings, justify the uses of research funds and resources, and protect any resulting intellectual property.
+- Retention and Maintenance of Research Records and Data: Harvard researchers and staff should have systems or practices for maintaining the essential Research Records to reasonably support research findings, justify the uses of research funds and resources, and protect any resulting intellectual property.

 - Research Data Ownership Policy: The rights, responsibilities, and principles that determine how research data should be handled ultimately belong to the University.
-Understand the entire Research Data Ownership Policy.
+Understand the entire Research Data Ownership Policy (PDF).

-- Data Use Agreements (DUAs): DUAs are often required by external parties before they permit data to be received by Harvard and may also be necessary for Harvard data to be disclosed to another organization.
+- Data Use Agreements (DUAs): DUAs are often required by external parties before data may be received by Harvard or disclosed to an external party.
 Find out more about Data Use Agreements.

 - Harvard Research Data Security Policy (HRDSP): Provides specific guidance for managing research data, and the relevant support systems, procedures and reviews that are associated with such data.
 Learn more under Data Security.